fadhlillah2/simulation-systems-application/README.md

 ## Project Description

-This is a demo project showcasing a simple registration, login and CRUD mechanism system using Spring Boot, Thymeleaf, and Hibernate.
+This is a simulation project showcasing a simple registration, login, and CRUD mechanism system using Spring Boot, Session Management, Thymeleaf, and Hibernate.
 The application uses Spring Security for authentication and authorization and connects to a MySQL database using Spring Data JPA and Hibernate.

 The project uses the following main dependencies:

-- Spring Boot Starter Data JPA: Provides Spring Data JPA, Hibernate, JPA API, JPA Implementation (default is Hibernate), JDBC and other needed libraries.
+- Spring Boot Starter Data JPA: Provides Spring Data JPA, Hibernate, JPA API, JPA Implementation (default is Hibernate), JDBC, and other needed libraries.
 - Spring Boot Starter Security: It is a powerful and customizable authentication and access-control framework.
 It is the de-facto standard for securing Spring-based applications.
 - Spring Boot Starter Thymeleaf: It is a modern server-side Java template engine for both web and standalone environments.
 Thymeleaf's main goal is to bring elegant natural templates to your development workflow.
 - Thymeleaf Extras Springsecurity5: A Thymeleaf integration package for Spring Security 5.